mangeshkokse/Python/python.md

 ```bash
 pip install <packages-name>
 ```

-# Q.What is print in Python?
+# Q. What is print in Python?
 - The `print()` function in Python displays output to the console.
 - It’s one of the most basic and commonly used functions, especially for debugging or showing results.
 ```python